edengilbertus/Rosey-V1/README.md

 - Product catalog with search functionality
 - Shopping cart with add/remove items
 - Checkout process with customer information
-- Admin panel for managing products and orders
+- Separate admin panel application for managing products and orders
 - WhatsApp integration for customer communication
 - Google Maps integration for location